Program Coordinator 18 Reasons

 - Work with host site agency staff to schedule classes and carry out shared expectations and responsibilities for hosting Cooking Matters classes

-- Manage Cooking Matters instructors, including peer educators and volunteers, in their roles as chef educators, nutrition educators, and class assistants
+- Train and supervise volunteers & peer health educators in their roles as chef educators, nutrition educators, and class assistants

-- Collect and prepare materials for classes and tours, including food, cooking equipment, and course paperwork
+- Collect and prepare materials for classes and tours, including food, cooking equipment, and course evaluations

 - Administer participant and volunteer course evaluations

 - Teach cooking and nutrition lessons as needed

 - Community outreach to recruit new host site agencies and increase community support

 - Manage capacity building projects

 Due to COVID, our Cooking Matters programming has gone virtual.
 Depending on the status of COVID and shelter in place orders during the next AmerCorps program year (2021-2022) the Program Coordinator responsibilities may vary to include virtual programming and assisting in food distribution efforts in the community.